usc-mrel/RETSE_Metal/README.md

 ### Folder Setup

-After downloading the dataset, organize it into the following directory structure:
+After downloading the dataset, please organize it into the following directory structure manually:
 ```
 \raw\
   |- PE_RL\